AbdalrhmanHamza/so/src/pages/posts/awesome-19-custom-404-page.md

 </br>

-Collection of Html and CSS text animation. hand picked from codepen.io.
+Collection of Html and CSS custom 404 error pages. hand-picked from codepen.io.
 </br>

 ---